joshuabonser/CW_translate_align/CW_translate_align/README.md

 #
 # 4. Utilisation of a different set of sequences is possible, however this will require minor edits to the code on lines 11 & 12 to ensure the file is read in correctly.
 Also files must be of the .csv filetype and formatted in a similar way to the sample data set
 # 5. If running in python, the command 'run translatealign.py' will start the script.
 If running from the windows command line use 'python translatealign.py'.
+#
+# This script is best run using a python console, as this will improve usability.
+It is still viable to run through the windows command line